minprog/app-studio/info/10 Syllabus.md

 ## Getting started

+You are expected to complete the provided exercises, attend most office hours, submit five fully working practice apps, as well as a final project.

 - Check if your [personal timetable](https://datanose.nl/) shows App Studio
 - Read the remainder of this syllabus
 - Practice object-oriented concepts in Java or Swift
 - Create your first app!
 - If in doubt, contact the course's heads at <help@mprog.nl> or speak to an assistant

-<a name="expectations"></a>

-## Expectations

-You are expected to complete the provided exercises, attend most office hours, submit five fully working practice apps, as well as a final project.

 <a name="prerequisites"></a>